 The red areas show the peaks with some attenuation compared to the Ed5 CD 1991 and Ed1 Vinyl 1991 versions.

-The yellow areas show the same kind of distortions as on the 1991 Vinyl, these signal modifications are due to the reproduction of the vinyl.
-But the 2015 vinyl waveform is closer to the 1991 CD than the 1991 vinyl.
+The yellow areas show the same kind of distortions as on the 1991 Vinyl, but the 2015 vinyl waveform is closer to the 1991 CD than the 1991 vinyl.

 Zoom Ed3: Vinyl Red Black — 2021